ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @start - Running

 The plugin becomes active and starts performing its intended functions.
-The `@PluginManager.start` decorated method is called during this phase.
+The [@start](https://api.acmecse.net/acme.helpers.PluginManager.html#start){target="_new"} decorated method is called during this phase.

-The signature of the `@PluginManager.start` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Start Decorator"
 @PluginManager.start